Last Updated on May 17, 2023 by Matt

 Age requirement: None

 Electric scooter usage is still unregulated in Brazil.
-While Brazil is a huge country and there may be different local laws, it seems that the general situation is like that.
+While Brazil is a huge country with varying local laws across the country.

 Argentina